JamesMW2/2021-Dev-Blog/index.md

-# Welcome to my blog
+# Welcome to my coding blog

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about assigments and issues/revlations I have while in this class.